 Once we were done exploring all these magnificent places, it was time to head toward Zion National Park.
 We were to stay near it for the night.

 By the way, if you have more time to spare, do visit the Monument Valley as well.

 Our Comfortable Accommodation Near Zion National Park

 The options to stay around Zion National Park are Springdale, St. George and Hurricane.
 We got the accommodation at a place called Comfort Inn at St. George since it was just one hour drive to the park.
-Again, it costed us a total of $100 and we split the cost equally.
+Again, it cost us a total of $100 and we split the cost equally.

-If you are on a budget travel and don’t want to shell out a lot on accommodation, car camping or camping is the best option.
+If you are on budget travel and don’t want to shell out a lot on accommodation, car camping or camping is the best option.
 There are many campgrounds along the way.
 Make sure to download the map before you head out.